 Address any security vulnerabilities that do not meet the enhanced security requirements.

-Provide a foundation to more easily migrate all 130 VISTA systems to a single, centralized, commercial EHR solution enterprise-wide
+Provide the foundation to more easily migrate all 130 VISTA systems to a single, centralized, commercial EHR solution.

 Enhance ability to implement Government Off The Shelf (GOTS), and Commercial Off The Shelf (COTS) applications enterprise wide within a commercial EHR environment.